ipchama/dhammer/README.md

     	Port for the API server to listen on. (default 8080) -arp
     	Respond to arp requests for assigned IPs.
+  -arp-fake-mac
+    	Respond to ARP requests with the generated MAC used to originally obtain the lease.
+You might want to set arp_ignore to 1 or 3 for the interface sending packets.
+For full functionality, the --promisc option is needed.
   -bind
     	Bind acquired IPs to the loopback device.
 Combined with the --arp option, this will result in fully functioning IPs.
   -decline